10 Gorgeous Places To Visit In Asturias, Spain

 At easy reach from the waterfront, there is a lovely viewpoint that offers views of Playa de Santa Marina.
 From there, it is quite easy to understand why Ribadesella is one of the nicest places to visit in Asturias.

 While most of Spain is famous for its wine (see for example the wonderful, crisp Txakoli of the Basque Country), and wine tourism is sprouting more and more, those who visit Asturias should not miss on the fabulous cider.

 Find out more about the Basque Country on my post “Seven Great Reasons To Visit The Basque Country.”

 Bottled cider is served in a rather spectacular and artsy way, by which whoever pours it, holds the bottle high up and the glass as low as possible, in order to fully oxygenate the drink which then becomes slightly bubbly and has to be drunk in pretty much one sip.
-It is a fun thing to observe, and a great drink to have and nobody who visits Asturias should miss on it!
+It is a fun thing to observe, and a great drink to have and nobody who goes to Asturias, Spain should miss on it!

 San Roque viewpoint (Lastres)

 I love sunsets, and I love photographing sunsets.
 One of the unmissable places to visit in Asturias to enjoy a splendid sunset is Lastres, from whose viewpoint of San Roque the sights embrace both the ocean and the mountains in the distance.
 I ventured across the village to get to a good lookout and from there took a few good shots.